gsri-18/BEE-102-2025-Assignment/README.md

 ## CSE Assignment, Srivardhan Ginjala, 23114028

 This repository presents solutions to the six computational biology tasks assigned to us as part of the Programming assignment.
-The solutions involve core operations in biological data processing using Python, with an emphasis on accuracy, performance, and reproducibility.
-All plots and visual outputs are included, with annotated figures and documented methodology.
+The solutions involve core operations in biological data processing using Python.
+All plots and visual outputs are included, with annotated figures and documented methodology as asked of us.

 ---